 Prep time 15 minutes.
 Cooking time 30 minutes

-- Frozen green beans (Americans use canned beans but I prefer the freshness of the snap frozen)
+- Frozen or fresh green beans (my American family uses canned beans but I prefer the freshness of the snap frozen)

 - 2-3 cans Campbells concentrate mushroom soup